jooh/bindit/docs/usage.rst

 debugging, and when you want to defer running the container to a different context (for instance, HPC job submission).

+Note that bindit *does* require the container runner on path to parse container runner arguments correctly, so for instance, it's not good practice to dryrun docker jobs on a machine that does not have docker available (or indeed a different docker version from what you use in production).

 -i, --ignorepath
 ~~~~~~~~~~~~~~~~